S. Arumugam: Career

-After university Arumugam worked for the Manchester Corporation Water Works as an engineer at Haweswater Reservoir.
+After university Arumugam worked for the Manchester Corporation Waterworks as an engineer at Haweswater Reservoir.
 He lived in Butterwick.
 He returned to Ceylon in 1932 and started working as an engineer for the Irrigation Department.
 For over 20 years he worked at various places in Ceylon.

 In 1948, when Arumugam was Divisional Irrigation Engineer based in Vavuniya, he built a dam at Palavi, providing a water tank for Thiruketheeswaram temple.
 He was actively involved in the restoration of the temple.
 Arumugam carried out various investigations at the Nilavarai "bottomless" well near Puttur the results of which enabled a Hercules Windmill pump to be built at Urellu Pokkunai well in 1952, providing irrigation water for the surrounding fields at minimal cost.
-Arumugam also developed the River for Jaffna project (known as the Arumugam plan), which involved diverting the freshwater discharged by the Kanakarayan Aru into the heart of the Jaffna peninsula via the Vadamarachchi Lagoon.
+Arumugam also developed the River for Jaffna project (known as the Arumugam plan), which involved diverting the freshwater discharged by the Kanakarayan Aru into the heart of the Jaffna Peninsula via the Vadamarachchi Lagoon.
 Whilst parts of the projects were completed in the 1950s and 1960s, the crucial Mulliyan channel linking Chundikkulam Lagoon with Vadamarachchi Lagoon was never built and therefore the project was never completed.

 Arumugam was Deputy Director of Irrigation for ten years and acted as Director of Irrigation.
 He retired from the Irrigation Department in 1965.
 However, he continued to be Chief Engineer and Director of the Water Resources Board until 1972.
 He was president of the Institution of Engineers Ceylon in 1966–67 and president of the engineering section of the Ceylon Association for the Advancement of Science.

 Arumugam spent his retirement researching and writing books on Tamil culture and Hindu civilisation in Sri Lanka.
 He moved the United Kingdom and died on 6 March 2000.